nextauthjs/next-auth/www/docs/faq.md

 For this reason it is not secure to automatically link accounts between abitrary providers on sign in, which is why this feature is generally not provided by authentication service and is not provided by NextAuth.js.

-Automatic acccount linking is seen on some sites, sometimes insecurely.
+Automatic account linking is seen on some sites, sometimes insecurely.
 It can be technically possible to do automatic account linking securely if you trust all the providers involved to ensure they have securely verified the email address associated with the account, but requires placing trust (and transferring the risk) to those providers to handle the process securely.

 Examples of scenarios where this is secure include with an OAuth provider you control (e.g. that only authorizes users internal to your organization) or with a provider you explicitly trust to have verified the users email address.